home-assistant/developers.home-assistant/docs/core/entity/fan.md

 ### Preset Modes

 A fan may have preset modes that automatically control the percentage speed or other functionality.
 Common examples include `auto`, `smart`, `whoosh`, `eco`, and `breeze`.
+If no preset mode is set, the `preset_mode` property must be set to `None`.

-Manually setting a speed must disable a preset mode.
+Manually setting a speed must disable any set preset mode.
 If it is possible to set a percentage speed manually without disabling the preset mode, create a switch or service to represent the mode.

 ## Deprecated Properties